8 ways to avoid survey fatigue:

 This is a critical tip!
 Rather than being an out of the ordinary event, incorporate your pulse survey into your existing operating rhythm.

-Responses that disappear into the ether, or communications on results that feel heavily sanitized soon disillusion your employees and participation rates drop.
+Responses that disappear into the ether, or communications on results that feel heavily sanitised soon disillusion your employees and participation rates drop.